MISSION AND PROGRAMS

 "Foundation for...funding, advocacy and awareness building."

 Dance/NYC is committed to effective case building grounded in research.
-It is the only entity with a substantive history of research on NYC Dance — from the Economic Impact of Dance in New York City to recent State of NYC Dance reports based on New York State Cultural Data project data — and the only one with the authority to speak on behalf of the entire field.
-Through research, Dance/NYC guides strategic policy and fund development and improves management practice.
+Its research, from the Economic Impact of Dance in New York City to recent State of NYC Dance reports, guides strategic policy and fund development and improves management practice.

 "Bringing people together [and] brokering solutions."

 Dance/NYC is amplifying its role as a convener, connecting and educating its constituents and strengthening the collective voice for dance.
-Regular leadership training and professional development initiatives include: an annual Symposium, the only full-day gathering in the metropolitan area; regular Town Halls and roundtable discussions focused on emerging field developments; and the Junior Committee of dance workers under 30, which serves as Dance/NYC's liaison to this core demographic and builds its leaders.
+Initiatives include: an annual Symposium, the only full-day gathering in the metropolitan area; regular Town Halls and roundtable discussions focused on emerging field developments; and the Junior Committee of dance workers under 30, which builds field leaders.